kristosh/kristosh.github.io/_posts/2023-06-23-Explainable-ViT.md

 They differ in the assumptions they make about how attention weights in lower layers affect the flow of information to the higher layers and whether to compute the token attention relative to each other or independently.

-When we only use attention weights to approximate the flow of information in Transformers, we ignore the residual connections We can model them by adding the identity matrix $\mathbb{I{$ to the layer Attention matrices: $A_{ij}+\mathbb{I}$.
+When we only use attention weights to approximate the flow of information in Transformers, we ignore the residual connections We can model them by adding the identity matrix $\mathbb{I}$ to the layer Attention matrices: $A_{ij}+\mathbb{I}$.
 We have multiple attention heads.
 What do we do about them?
 The Attention rollout paper suggests taking the average of the heads.
 As we will see, it can make sense using other choices: like the minimum, the maximum, or using different weights.
 Finally, we get a way to recursively compute the Attention Rollout matrix at layer L:

 $$AttentionRollout_{L}=(A_L+\mathbb{I}) AttentionRollout_{L−1}$$